Breastfeeding Challenges

 One of the signs milk is coming in is your breasts become fuller and firmer.
 This swelling is not just caused by the greater quantity of milk, but also by increased blood flow and extra lymph fluids in your breast tissue.2

-For most new mums, if their baby is feeding well and frequently, these feelings of heaviness pass without problems.
+For most new moms, if their baby is feeding well and frequently, these feelings of heaviness pass without problems.
 But some produce almost more milk than their breasts can hold, which makes them feel rock hard and uncomfortably full – a condition called engorgement.
 While this is usually only temporary, the 24 to 48 hours it typically lasts for can be painful.

 As well as being painful, breast engorgement can cause breastfeeding difficulties – which can, in turn, worsen the problem.
 Your baby might struggle to latch if your nipples are flatter and your breast tissue is harder, which can cause sore nipples.
 In addition, if your baby’s latch is poor she’s less likely to drain the breast well.
 This means that, if left untreated, engorgement can lead to blocked ducts, mastitis and reduced milk production.

 Engorgement usually occurs because a baby is not feeding frequently enough (at least eight times every 24 hours).
-It can happen to any new mum, but is more common in women who’ve had previous breast augmentation or other breast surgery.2 Pressure from a badly fitting bra or tight clothing can make the discomfort worse, and may lead to blocked ducts and possibly mastitis.
+It can happen to any new mom, but is more common in women who’ve had previous breast augmentation or other breast surgery.2 Pressure from a badly fitting bra or tight clothing can make the discomfort worse, and may lead to blocked ducts and possibly mastitis.

 Breast engorgement can happen to women who don’t or can’t breastfeed, as well as those who do.
 The hormonal changes that follow delivery of the baby and placenta, which cause an increase in milk production, occur whether you breastfeed or not.
 Engorgement can also happen if you suddenly cut breastfeeds, perhaps because your baby is sick, sleeping longer, starting solids, or going into childcare.